tomas-fryza/avr-course/Labs/04-interrupts/Assignment.md

    * Function
    * Interrupt service routine

-2. Part of the header file listing with syntax highlighting, which defines settings for Timer/Counter0:
+2. Part of the header file listing, which defines settings for Timer/Counter0.
+Always use syntax highlighting and meaningful comments:

 ```c
 /**